 Today I have an excellent post for you on what to do post knee injury to help your knee recover.

 Movement Progressions for Post Surgery, What are They?

 And why you should know how to use them to help yourself or your clients recover after knee injuries.

 Before you finish this article, I want to share how vital movement progressions can be in recovering from post-surgery injuries and returning to competing sports or excelling at exercise.
 But first, I want to share why this information is so important.

 Before I get to that, here is a sneak peek into what I do:

 I had decided to join an “adult” gymnastics class with a friend.
-I put the quotations around the word adult because the next youngest person there was the ripe old age of 16.
-I was having trouble during one part of the warm-up where we were being instructed to do a punch 360 to a dive roll.
+The quotation marks around the word adult signify that the young person was no older than 16.
+I had trouble during one part of the warm-up where we were instructed to do a punch 360 to a dive roll.
 I couldn’t smooth out the motion and make it flow as one movement.
 As I geared up for my last pass of this particular warm-up drill, I centered my thoughts and said, “I’m gonna punch so hard that there’s no way I can miss this movement.”
 And punch hard I did.

 I felt instant and terrible pain as I landed from my 360 to punch for my dive roll.
 I tumbled to the ground and realized something terrible had just happened.
 My movement mistake cost me a partial tear in my LCL and MCL, a damaged Meniscus, a torn Quad, and an ACL that officially said Bye Bye!

 I knew instantly that it was a long road ahead to get back to where I was.